Panasonic TV Not Connecting to Internet? Do This…

 If you are using a Smart Panasonic TV, then there is no option to manually update firmware – this is done automatically as long as your TV has an Internet connection, in which case you might want to connect an Ethernet cable to your router at least temporarily.

-7. Check Your TV’s Time and Date
+4. Check Your TV’s Time and Date

-Because your router will automatically assign an IP address for a fixed period of time, if your TV’s time and date is wrong, it can cause the IP address to “expire” and prevent connection to the Internet.
+If your TV’s time and date are wrong, it can cause the IP address to “expire” at the moment of assigning and prevent connection to the router.

 Go into the Settings for your TV and manually update the date and time to today if it is not already showing this.